farhanahraf03/cs218-midterm/README.md

 # cs218-midterm

-Website for an e-bike company
+Website for an e-bike company that allows form data as an input field for an operator to upload images to an object store.
+Oncee the image has been uploaded, a function should be triggered which will send the meta-data of this image into a key-value store

 Components
 - Web Development: